Diamondbacks vs. Cubs Player Props Betting Odds

-The Chicago Cubs host the Arizona Diamondbacks at Wrigley Field on Thursday at 7:40 PM ET.
-Those looking to place a player prop bet can find odds for Cody Bellinger, Corbin Carroll and others in this contest.
+The Arizona Diamondbacks visit the Chicago Cubs at Wrigley Field on Friday at 2:20 PM ET.
+Those looking to place a player prop wager can find odds on Cody Bellinger and others in this game.

 Bet on this matchup or its props with BetMGM!